roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Cookie ****** byJust_Plain_Bob© I felt a little guilty the first time I took one of my dates to bed.
+I felt a little guilty the first time I took one of my dates to bed.
 It was like I was cheating on Pauline, but it didn't take me long to reason it out.
 Pauline had no doubt started within a month of getting to school so I really wasn't being unfaithful to her but still, the first couple of times I didn't feel right about it.

  When I did start dating I would occasionally run across Cookie and her date of the evening and I noticed that she was never with the same guy twice.
 I chalked it up to her still pining away for Jason and not being able to come up with a guy who gave her the same feelings he did.